MeteoSwiss/camvis2/README.md

 In oder to create a pair of input and target, we use the patch coordinates of the input to crop the images and depth maps at different magnification levels.
 The cropped images are then stacked into a single tensor and the label is obtained from the metadata file.

 #### Swapping Sets
-The dataset class has built-in methods that allow to use only the desired subset of data.
+The Dataset class has built-in methods that allow to use only the desired subset of data.
 They work as follows.
 ```python
 dataset.train() # only training data can be recovered using getitem
 dataset.val() # only validation data can be recovered using getitem